Entity state models

 Entities have operations that can change their state.
 These operations are triggered asynchronously and implemented via methods that return Effect.
 Operations allow entities to be dynamic and reflect the most up-to-date information and this all gets wired together for you.

-Akka supports two state models: Event Sourced Entity and Key Value Entity.
+Akka offers two state models: Event Sourced Entity and Key Value Entity.
 Event Sourced Entities build their state incrementally by storing each update as an event, while Key Value Entities store their entire state as a single entry in a Key/Value store.
 To replicate state across clusters and regions, Akka uses specific conflict resolution strategies for each state model.

 Although Key Value Entities are planned to support a Last Writer Wins (LWW) mechanism, this feature is not yet available.